mhoban/rainbow_bridge/README.md

 The following options are available:

 Specifying your database:
-<small>**`--blast-db [blast dir]`**</small>: Location of a BLAST database (path *and* name).
+<small>**`--blast-db [blast db name]`**</small>: Location of a BLAST database (path *and* name).
 For example, if the NCBI `nt` database resides at `/usr/local/blast`, use `--blast-db /usr/local/blast/nt`.
 If you have a custom database called `custom_blast` in `/home/user/customblast`, pass `--blast-db /home/user/customblast/custom_blast`.
 The "name" of the database is the same as the value passed to the `-out` parameter of `makeblastdb`.
 If you are unsure of the name of a particular blast database, a good way to identify it is that it's the base name of the .ndb file.
 For example, if you have a directory with a `fishes.ndb` file, the name of the BLAST database will just be `fishes`.

-By default, `eDNAFlow` will use the value of the `$FLOW_BLAST` environment variable as the primary BLAST database.
+By default, `rainbow_bridge` will use the value of the `$FLOW_BLAST` environment variable as the primary BLAST database.
 If `$FLOW_BLAST` is set, the database it points to will be added in addition to any database(s) passed to `--blast-db`.

 Taxonomic name resolution:
 BLAST databases use numerical NCBI taxonomy IDs (taxids) to assign taxonomy to sequences.
 In order for your results to contain the actual scientific names associated with those taxids, the NCBI BLAST taxonomy database (taxdb) must be available to the pipeline.
 This can be achieved in several ways: